 Before working at SUMC, Israel gained skills in targeted experiential marketing as a Nightlife Brand Ambassador for GMR Marketing, lightning fast delivery props as a bike courier, and worked as an Event Coordinator for the French-American Chamber of Commerce before that.

 Israel holds a B.A. in International Business from Ball State University with majors in International Business and French.
-In his free time, Israel likes to try new local cuisine in Chicago and travel.
+In his free time, Israel likes traveling, various types of photography, and supporting local business in Chicago.

 He comes to the Shared Use Mobility Center from a career in book publishing in New York and Chicago, which has left him with a love of good writing in many genres.
 One day, Rudy hopes to apply his A.B. in Medieval Studies at the University of Chicago to a modern urban theory.
 In the meantime, he will complete his Masters in Urban Planning and Policy at the University of Illinois at Chicago.